EnigmaLake/crash-play-controller-sdk/README.md

 # MultiPlayController

 The `MultiPlayController` component is a key part of the gameplay interface, allowing users to initiate a play based on their current game state.
-It supports manual play, autoplay, dynamic currency handling, and play amount adjustments.
+It supports manual play, dynamic currency handling, and play amount adjustments.

 ---